-- Law Health and Safety at Work (Jersey) Law, 1989, Article 4 - 66 Employees should immediately report any fault or dangerous situation arising from the use of machinery to their employer, to ensure that any fault on machinery can be rectified, as this may affect machinery safety.
-Employers can only remedy faults that they are aware of and therefore it is important that any concerns are quickly reported to prevent machinery failure leading to injury or ill-health.

-67 Employees should immediately report all accidents, incidents and dangerous occurrences, no matter how small or seemingly inconsequential, as soon as it is possible to do so.
+- Employees should immediately report any fault or dangerous situation arising from the use of machinery to their employer, to ensure that any fault on machinery can be rectified, as this may affect machinery safety.
+Employers can only remedy faults that they are aware of and therefore it is important that any concerns are quickly reported to prevent machinery failure leading to injury or ill-health. - Employees should immediately report all accidents, incidents and dangerous occurrences, no matter how small or seemingly inconsequential, as soon as it is possible to do so.
 Employers can then take remedial action to prevent such incidents from reoccurring.